cartoon-raccoon/lemur/README.md

-# monkey-jit
+# lemur
-A JIT implementation of the Monkey programming language
+A JIT implementation of the Lemur programming language

 Based off the Monkey programming language developed by Thorsten Ball for his book [Writing an Interpreter in Go](https://interpreterbook.com).